JasonSEFIDEFI/PhD/README.md

 - Peer review
 - PhD by Published Work assessment
 - Educational study
-- Research discussion and citation
+- Research discussion

-The manuscripts, figures, software, mathematical derivations, engineering concepts, and supporting materials remain the intellectual property of the author unless otherwise specified.
+The manuscripts, figures, mathematical derivations, software implementations, engineering concepts, hardware architectures, and supporting materials remain the intellectual property of the author unless otherwise specified.

+Universities, faculty advisors, dissertation committees, examiners, journal editors, peer reviewers, and research supervisors are explicitly authorized to access, review, archive, and evaluate the contents of this repository for scholarly purposes.

-Commercial implementation, redistribution, republishing, derivative commercial development, manufacturing, licensing, or resale of any repository content requires explicit written permission from the author.
+Commercial implementation, redistribution, republishing, derivative commercialization, manufacturing, licensing, or resale of repository materials requires written permission from the author.

 ---

+# Research Program Overview

+The research program investigates how stability, persistence, identity, curvature, correction, and dynamical evolution may be described through common geometric structures across:

+- Physical systems
+- Biological systems
+- Information systems
+- Quantum-information architectures
+- Engineered systems

+The body of work evolved sequentially through a series of manuscripts, software implementations, and engineering applications.

+Reviewers are encouraged to follow the reading order below.

+---

 # Recommended Evaluation Sequence

-The portfolio should be reviewed in the following order.

-Each component builds directly upon prior work.

 ---